 “And there were gathered together unto Solomon his armies of the jinn and humankind, and of the birds, and they were set in battle order.
 Till they reached the Valley of the Ants, an ant exclaimed: O ants!
 Enter your dwellings lest Solomon and his armies crush you, unperceiving” (27:17-18).

-This story not only lacks an eye witness account but one must ask why Muhammad – “the seal of the prophet” – didn’t marshall such a wonderful army of aves, spirits and men.
+One must ask why Muhammad – “the seal of the prophets” – didn’t also marshal such a wonderful army of aves, spirits and men like Sulaimon.
 This is a fairy tale for children.
-Ants do not talk, are unable to recognize humans or avoid being crushed.
+Ants do not talk; they are unable to recognize human faces and avoid being crushed.
 How did Solomon retain his sanity if he heard the voices of all the insects around him chattering day and night?
 Was that wisdom or lunacy?

 Sura 34:14 says: “Then, when We decreed (Solomon’s) death nothing showed them his death except a little worm of the earth, which kept (slowly) gnawing away at his staff; so when he fell down, the jinns saw plainly that if they had known the unseen, they would not have tamed in the humiliating Penalty (of their Task).”